eclipse-archived/ceylon-lang.org/documentation/1.2/reference/tool/config.md

 change them or append to them, so when overriding a value like `lookup` without changing the default behaviour we must take care to include existing values.

-The `global` entry isn't mentioned in the above example because in general it is advisable to leave it alone, it contains a list of predefined repositories, among which is the main Ceylon repository itself that contains most of the interesting 3rd party modules.
-You should only need to override it if for some reason you do *not* want the default behaviour.

 The `remote` entry doesn't have any default value, so it can be easily used without having to worry about pre-existing values.
 It's specifically meant to add extra (normally remote) respositories that will be tried after all other options have been exhausted.

+The `other` entry isn't mentioned in the above example because in general it is advisable to leave it alone, it contains a list of predefined repositories, among which is the main Ceylon repository itself that contains most of the interesting 3rd party modules.
+You should only need to override it if for some reason you do *not* want the default behaviour.

 ### `[repository]` sections